 Perhaps without the same prestige of Bordeaux, Napa Valley, or Tuscany, South Africa’s Cape Winelands are often overlooked, even by serious wine snobs (which I can state quite confidently as fact since my own mother, a self-proclaimed wine snob, didn’t even realise SA was a major wine producer until planning this trip).
 Whatever Stellenbosch and Franschhoek may lack in world renown, however, they more than make up for in great wine, inexpensive tastings, and stunning vineyards set against a characteristically Western Cape backdrop of rolling mountains.
 With a lifetime in the Cape Winelands, it’s still unlikely that you’d be able to visit all 600-hundred-something vineyards that span the region, but mum and I did our best to ingest as much vino as humanly possible in our few days so that we could recommend a few favourites.
 This is a quick guide to getting the most out of your own visit to the Cape Winelands.

-Depending on the winery, a tasting could be anywhere from R20-70 (although it might be waived if you buy a bottle) and include 3-8 wines.
+Depending on the winery, a tasting might be anywhere from R20-70 (although it might be waived if you buy a bottle) and include 3-8 wines.
 Considering that many of the pours were also half the glass, you’d struggle to go to even a single winery and stay under the legal driving limit.
 We were suitably shocked by the low cost of tasting and even the low cost of buying a whole bottle, which was often only R80 for an amazingly good wine.

 Lanzerac Wine Estate